plone/volto/docs/source/recipes/appextras.md

 a custom `src/customizations/components/theme/AppExtras/AppExtras.jsx`...

 Or you can use the new key of `config.settings`, the `appExtras`.
-This is a list of registrations, each registration is an object with `match` and `component`.
-The `match` key is for objects compatible with [react-router's matchPath](https://reactrouter.com/web/api/matchPath), so it can be either a simple string or a match object.
+This is a list of registrations, each registration is an object with:

+- `match`: The `match` key is for objects compatible with [react-router's matchPath](https://reactrouter.com/web/api/matchPath), so it can be either a simple string or a match object.
+- `component`.
 Use the `component` to link the component to be used.
+- `props`: Extra props to be inject to the actual component used.

 For example: